Sharaal/screeps.com/develop/README.md

 #### Roles

-- Controller <= 2:
-    - sourceAllrounder: Harvest a source and use the energy to transfer it to a spawn, extension or tower, build a structure or upgrade the controller
-      - amount: Harvest positions on the room * 2
-    - sourceUpgrader: Harvest a source and upgrade the controller
-      - amount: 1

-- Controller <= 4 with an energy container:
-    - storageBuilder: Draw energy from the energy container and build a construction site
-      - amount: 1 (if there is a construction site)
-    - storageCarrier: Pick up energy or draw it from the energy container to transfer it to a spawn, extension or tower
+- carrier: Pick up energy or draw it from the energy container/storage to transfer it to a spawn, extension, tower or energy storage
-      - amount: Sources in the room * 2
-    - storageSourcer: Harvest the source, transfer the energy to a near energy container or drop it
-      - amount: Depends on the amount of sources and harvest source positions
-    - storageUpgrader: Draw energy from the energy container and upgrade the controller
-      - amount: 1

-- Controller >= 4 with an energy storage:
 - flagClaimer: Move to the "claim" flag and claim the room.
 Only one will be built if there is a flag

-      - amount: 1 (if there is a "claim" flag)
-    - storageBuilder: Draw energy from the energy storage/container and build a construction site
-      - amount: 1 (if there is a construction site)
-    - storageCarrier: Pick up energy or draw it from the energy storage/container to transfer it to a spawn, extension, tower or energy storage
+- rescuer: Pick up energy, draw it from the energy container/storage or harvest it from a source to rescue the controller or transfer it to a spawn, extension or tower

-      - amount: Sources in the room * 2
-    - storageSourcer: Harvest the source, transfer the energy to a near energy storage/container or drop it
+- sourcer: Harvest the source, transfer the energy to a near energy storage/container or drop it

-      - amount: Sources in the room * 1
-    - storageSpawnBuilder: Draw energy from the energy storage, keep it in mind and build the spawn in a room besides the own.
-To harvest new energy the creep will use local dropped energy or harvest local sources
+- spawnBuilder: Draw energy from the energy storage, search and build the spawn in a room besides the own.
+To get new energy the creep will use dropped energy or harvest sources in the room of the spawn

-      - amount: 1 (if there is a spawn to built)
-    - storageUpgrader: Draw energy from the energy storage/container and upgrade the controller
+- worker: Draw energy from the energy storage/container and rescue the controller, build a construction site or upgrade the controller
-      - amount: 1

 #### Activities